MaxiCoffee

 Turkish Coffee: How to Brew It the Traditional Way at Home

-What is Turkish Coffee
+What is Turkish Coffee?

 Turkish coffee refers to a style of coffee preparation that originated in the Ottoman Empire and has since become popular across Turkey, Greece, the Middle East, and the Balkans.
 It is made using very finely ground coffee beans, water, and optionally sugar or spices, all brewed together in a small pot known as a cezve (or ibrik).
 Unlike filtered coffees, Turkish coffee is not strained.
 The grounds remain in the cup, settling at the bottom as the coffee cools.